Advising and Student Support

 Every student has talents, and the DHC advisors encourage students to develop their talents into strengths that can be used to help them succeed in and out of the classroom.
 All students in the Honors College are encouraged to complete Gallup’s CliftonStrengths assessment and receive coaching from a Gallup-certified coach.
 The Honors College provides coaching for all of its students.

-The DHC Peer Advisor works alongside the DHC Director and Academic Advisor to provide advice and guidance from their unique Honors College perspective.
-The DHC Peer Advisor helps students through the course selection process, tracking of their DHC course requirements, and connecting students to campus resources.
-The DHC Peer Advisor’s comprehensive knowledge of the DHC is a valuable resource for all honors students.
+The DHC Program Assistant works alongside the DHC Director to support students in navigating the Honors College experience.
+They help with course selection, tracking DHC course requirements, and connecting students with campus resources.
+Their comprehensive knowledge of the DHC is a valuable resource for all honors students.

 If you need a meeting, whether it's for advising, addressing holds, exploring career options, or engaging in philosophical discussions about the meaning of life, please make use of the DHC Booking App.
 Our staff members specialize in various areas and are here to assist you with your specific needs.